- Get link

 To make authentic Lahori style Zarda, boil sella rice with food color and cardamom.
 Prepare a sugar syrup (sheera) in oil with cloves, then mix the rice.
 The secret is to cook on low flame until the sugar moisture evaporates, ensuring each grain stays separate and perfectly sweet.

 Sella rice is parboiled, making the grains tougher and less likely to break during the sweetening process.
-It can withstand the heavy sugar syrup and long "Dum" time, maintaining an elegant, long shape that is characteristic of authentic Lahori Degi Zarda dishes.
+It can withstand the heavy sugar syrup and long "Dum" time, maintaining an elegant, long shape.
+For more sweet treats, check out my Chocolate Dora Cake or the Best Doodh Pheni Recipe.

 | Nutrient | Amount |